pelotom/immutagen/README.md

 Unfortunately no such `clone()` method exists for generators, [nor is it possible to implement one](http://stackoverflow.com/questions/26179693/how-to-clone-es6-generator) without employing essentially the same simulation technique as does this library to implement immutable generators.

 Why does any of this matter?
 It may all seem academic, but suffice it to say that [certain libraries we might like to build are impossible](http://sitr.us/2014/08/02/javascript-generators-and-functional-reactive-programming.html) without immutable or cloneable generators.
+My own use case is the [burrido](https://github.com/pelotom/burrido) library.

 ### Simulated Immutability

 Without the ability to defensively copy mutable generators, we can't implement true immutable generators.
 We can, however, *simulate* them, assuming a pure generator function.
 The strategy is to keep track of the history of values that have been fed into the generator at every `yield` expression so far, and then "replay" them from scratch whenever we want to recreate a generator in the same state.

+It is however crucial that the generator function be pure; if it is impure in its input the simulation could diverge upon replay, and if it is impure in its output, replaying will cause repetition of side-effects.
+Note also that there is inherent inefficiency in this technique, because every `yield` expression requires replaying the entire history up to that point.
+For this reason it's advisable to keep expensive computations to a minimum inside immutable generators, particularly as the number of `yield` expressions in the generator grows.
+Even if there isn't a lot of expensive computation, the runtime complexity will be quadratic in the number of `yield` expressions to be evaluated, so be careful.